OutfitGen

 AI clothes changers let you upload your own photo and describe an outfit in text, such as "black linen blazer, white t-shirt, straight-leg jeans."
 This is best for style exploration, content creation, dating photos, profile photos, and quick visual ideas.
 OutfitGen is in this category.

 Shopping try-on tools start from a real garment listing.
-Google's current try-on help page says shoppers can use AI to see clothing on their own body by uploading an image, and Google's shopping blog explains that users can tap "try it on" from supported product listings.
+Google's current try-on help page says shoppers can use AI to see clothing on their own body by uploading a full-body photo or a selfie, and that the feature covers tops, bottoms, dresses, and shoes while excluding lingerie, swimwear, and accessories.
 This is useful when you are evaluating a specific item before checkout, but it is less flexible for creative outfit generation.

 Neither category replaces the other.
 If you want to preview a real product, use a shopping try-on flow.
 If you want to ask for any outfit in plain English, use an AI clothes changer.